 In the end, it made a lot more sense to create a specialized app that will be 100% focused on project management, rather than to add all the necessary components to Base.
 Adding all that extra stuff to Base would simply make it too cluttered, too confusing, and ultimately not as helpful or easy to use as it should be.
 Projects alone is able to provide nearly every PM feature that’s been requested over the years, packaged in a fun-to-use, clear & simple app.

 We’re confident that the new Projects app will meet the needs of the majority of our users, as most of you already use Zenkit for project management.
-This will leave Base open for a radical evolution into an app-builder with automations, actions & triggers, and a way to manage processes as well as projects. 👀
+This will leave Base open for a radical evolution into an app-builder with automation, actions & triggers, and a way to manage processes as well as projects. 👀

-Want to transfer from Base to Projects?
+Want to Transfer from Base to Projects?

 If you use Base and want to make the switch over to Projects, all you need to do is connect it with Projects via the Suite.
 Additionally, if you already have a subscription to Base, we are happy to transfer your subscription to Projects, free of charge!
 If you’d like us to do this, please get in touch with our team (email@example.com).